• Home

 gibbs gardens, ball ground, georgia, spring, pond, photography workshop

-What can I do to prepare myself for the workshop?
+What can I do to prepare myself for a workshop?

 At a bare minimum, if you are not an experienced photographer, there is one thing that will help you immensely.
 Hold your camera in your hands.
 Turn it on.
 Make sure there is a memory card it in.
 Open your camera manual and read it cover to cover.
 Whatever the manual refers to, find it on the camera -- push the button, flip the switch, turn the dial.
 This is the single best way to learn your camera.
 It will help you immensely in the field.
 Whatever you do, do not let the first day of the workshop be the first day your camera has been out of its box.